kevgo/tikibase/DEVELOPMENT.md

 # Tikibase developer documentation

 - see the [Makefile](Makefile) for available development commands
-- run a single Cucumber scenario: name the scenario `this`, then run `make cukethis`
+- run a single Cucumber scenario: add a `@this` tag to the scenario and run `make cukethis`

 ### Architecture